pixie-io/docs.px.dev/content/en/01-about-pixie/06-troubleshooting.md

 This is expected behavior.
 Pixie stores the data it collects in-memory on the nodes in your cluster; data is not sent to any centralized backend cloud outside of the cluster.
 So what you are observing is simply the data that it is collecting.

+When Pixie is first deployed, you can expect to see an increase in memory utilization over time.
+This is because the temporary data store will go from storing 0B of data to reaching its cap of 1.25G of data (in the default deployment).
+Once this cap is hit, old data is expired and the memory utilization shouldn’t increase anymore.

 Pixie has a minimum 1GiB memory requirement per node.
 The default deployment is 2GiB of memory.
-This limit can be configured with the `--pem_memory_limit` flag when deploying Pixie.
-Using a value less than 1GiB is not currently recommended.
+To learn how to configure Pixie's memory usage, see the [deploy options](/reference/admin/deploy-options/#configuring-pixie's-memory-usage).

 ### Troubleshooting Pixie tracepoint scripts